MrModulus/MineAndSeek/README.md

 <details>
   <summary>Tina Nelson Tucker: The TNT [Control]</summary>

-  > Science gives mankind the power to reach for the stars, but also to inevitably crash and burn.
+  > Science gives mankind the power to reach for the stars and inevitably crash and burn.
 Too bad Tina forgot the first part.
 The tools she made as a nuclear engineer for the government failed to stop Aurora, but what better way to make up for it than destroying everything the Corruption brought with it?
 Debuffs and cripples with various chemicals (some of which she may have breathed in a little of).

   > **Weapon - Sparky**
   <br>Flint and Steel